SzigetiJ/biguint/README.md

 The source code of type `BigUInt128` is written in general manner.
 The source of all other biguint types are generated codes derived from `BigUInt128`.
+Types `BigUInt256`, `BigUInt384`, `BigUInt512` and `BigUInt<N>` and
+adherent functions are optionally generated: the 256, 384 and 512 bit wide types are enabled by default, the N bit wide type is disabled.
+See `configure --help` for details.

 ## Installation